OXID-eSales/testing_library/README.md

 After you selected where you want to install the testing library, follow these steps to install testing library:

 1. Navigate to the directory that you picked for installation during the directory selection.
 1. Use composer to setup testing library components (`composer install`).
-Insure you do this from within the directory where `composer.json` is located.
+Ensure you do this from within the directory where `composer.json` is located.
 During setup you will be asked several questions regarding testing library configuration.
 These options will be explained in more detail here: [Parameter explanation](README.md#configuration)